tomgxz/Kraken/REPORT.md

 ##### /static/site-create-options-1.js

-  The first JavaScript I wrote was the definitions for the colour storage.
-For clarity, any long strings, such as queries, have been replaced with `...` The `defaultColors` dictionary defines what the default colours are (the defaults are also defined in CSS for when the page loads) so that the page knows what to first render.
+  The first JavaScript I wrote was the definitions for colour storage.
+For clarity, any long strings, such as queries, have been replaced with `...` The `defaultColors` dictionary defines the default colours (the defaults are also defined in CSS for when the page loads) so that the page knows what to first render.
 The `colors` dictionary defines the user-selected colours.

   ```js
   var defaultColors = {